Leonard Grimes: Massachusetts 54th Regiment

 The 54th Regiment Massachusetts Volunteer Infantry was one of the first African-American regiments to serve in the Civil War, forming in 1863.
 Many members of Grimes's church wanted to fight for the Union, and Grimes lobbied for the establishment of an African-American regiment.
 When their efforts prevailed, Grimes recruited men to serve in the infantry.

 Death

-Grimes took ill just after a meeting of the Home Mission Society and died of apoplexy March 14, 1873 at his home in East Somerville, Massachusetts near Boston.
+Grimes took ill just after a meeting of the Home Mission Society and died of apoplexy March 14, 1873, at his home in East Somerville, Massachusetts, near Boston.

 Memorialization

-On July 18, 2007, the George Washington University unveiled a plaque honoring Grimes on the site of his former home--the residence he owned from 1836 to 1846 at the corner of 22nd and H Streets NW, Washington, DC, now in the center of GW's Foggy Bottom campus.
+On July 18, 2007, the George Washington University unveiled a plaque honoring Grimes on the site of his former home—the residence he owned from 1836 to 1846 at the corner of 22nd and H Streets NW, Washington, D.C., now in the center of GW's Foggy Bottom campus.

 The National Park Service has designated the Loudoun County, Virginia, Courthouse as an Underground Railroad Network to Freedom site in part because of Grimes's trial and conviction there.